wilsonmar/Salesforce/README.md

   * Microsoft's $50 billion offer was rejected.
   * The prediction is for a buyout from Oracle, where Salesforce CEO Benoitt had worked.

-Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle.
+Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle, which tends to impose industry-specific workflows on implementations.
 So you're not as much forced to work for large consulting firms living out of hotels.

 DISCUSSIONS: <a target="_blank" href="https://developer.salesforce.com/forums/#!/feedtype=RECENT&dc=Jobs_Board&criteria=ALLQUESTIONS">Jobs Board</a>